When Nuance becomes Expensive

 And moderate distribution means you can’t pay your rent.

-So the incentives push everyone toward the poles.
+“The incentives push everyone toward the poles.”

 You either play it completely safe and stay small, or you push to the extreme and get amplified.
 The middle ground — where most useful, honest, balanced content lives — is the worst possible place to be commercially.